pantheon-systems/documentation/source/docs/articles/sites/horizontal-scalability.md

 - Last-minute requests for additional resources

-Pantheon eliminates these risks entirely by running sites on a web-scale infrastructure from start.
+Pantheon eliminates these risks entirely by running sites on a web-scale infrastructure from the start.
 Provisioning more containers to handle viral traffic happens at the speed of software through an automated process.

 ## Container Architecture

 Pantheon's infrastructure is based on a grid model.
-Each application container is created with an optimized PHP stack along with isolated NGINX, APC cache, and PHP worker agents.
-Containers automatically bind your site's codebase with a dedicated MySQL container, networked filesystem, and enabled addon services such as [Redis](/docs/articles/sites/redis-as-a-caching-backend) and [Apache Solr](/docs/articles/sites/apache-solr).
+Each application container is created with an optimized PHP stack and isolated NGINX, APC cache, and PHP worker agents.
+Containers automatically bind your site's codebase with a dedicated MySQL container, networked filesystem, and any enabled addon services such as [Redis](/docs/articles/sites/redis-as-a-caching-backend) and/or [Apache Solr](/docs/articles/sites/apache-solr).

 For more information on containers, see [All About Application Containers](/docs/articles/sites/all-about-application-containers/).

 ## Add and Remove Application Containers
-Application containers can be added by upgrading the site's plan within the Site Dashboard to a Business plan or higher.
+Add containers to handle increased traffic by upgrading the site's plan within the Site Dashboard to a Business plan or higher.
 If the additional container(s) are no longer needed, simply downgrade the plan within the Site Dashboard to remove.

+The platform does not assume when additional containers should be added or removed from the site in response to traffic and/or resource consumption.
+Only the task to provision or remove the additional container is automated.

 ## New Relic
 New Relic offers a wide array of metrics that provide a nearly real-time look into the performance of a web application.
 Enabling New Relic on Pantheon not only makes it easy for you to monitor to your performance, but it can also speed-up the support process by helping our support team visualize corresponding performance and symptoms.